afraenkel/DSC180B-DS-Capstone/assignments/02-project-checkpoints.md

-   your project. **This portion should make it clear that your data is capable of approaching the main question of your project.** In particular, your EDA should serve as a sort of baseline that allows you to assess and contextualize your eventual project results.
+   your project. **This portion should make it clear that your data is capable of approaching the main question of your project.** In particular, your EDA should serve as a sort of baseline that allows you to assess and contextualize your eventual project results. *Remember to structure your report as laid out above in the 'What is turned in?' section.

 2. Your code should follow the standards from last quarter.
 In particular, while notebooks may contain large portions of your EDA,